aphalo/ooacquire/README.md

 2.  **rOmniDriver run-time** from Ocean Optics which is a free download.
     It is the same installer as for the non-free SDP, but if run-time is selected during installation no key/password are asked for.
-3. Install ‘ooacquire’ after setting the `repos` option, which ensures dependencies will be installed automatically.
-Once the option is set installation is as for packages hosted at CRAN.
+3. Install ‘rOmniDriver’ and ‘ooacquire’ after setting the `repos` option, which ensures dependencies will be installed automatically.
+    Once the option is set, installation is as for packages hosted at CRAN.
 Using the menu entry in RStudio or RGui or the code below.

 ``` r
 install.packages("ooacquire")